-- 27. Describe applicant's experience in completing similar projects. - 28.
-Describe applicant's fiscal capacity to carry out the proposed project on a reimbursement basis. - 29.
-Describe applicant's plan for long-term operations and maintenance of the project (see Appendix I for requirements). - 30.
-What is the source of funds for ongoing operations and maintenance? - 31.
-Describe applicant's experience in managing other grant funded projects.
+- 30. Describe applicant's experience in completing similar projects. - 31.
+Describe applicant's experience in managing other grant-funded projects. - 32.
+Describe applicant's fiscal capacity to carry out the proposed project. - 33.
+Describe applicant's plan for long-term operations and maintenance of the project (see Appendix J for requirements). - 34.
+What is the source of funds for ongoing operations and maintenance?